conjurer-rich/fast-flow-flywheel/pages/how-it-works/1-detect.md

 ## Tools that help

-- **Flow Signals Radar** – assess the health of your current structures
+- **Flow Friction Radar** – assess the health of your current structures
 - **Flow Clinics** – facilitated sessions to surface signals across teams
 - **Flow Tactics** – catalog of common signals and how to respond